Alan Huish - Honorary President

 Riding many long distance continental trips to Europe without a Satnav, John is keen to ensure today’s riders make sensible use of technology without losing the basic skill of reading the road ahead.

-Mike Richardson - National Observer
+Mike Richardson - Chief Observer

 Mike has been riding motorcycles since the age of 14; his first bike was a BSA Bantam, a bike that quickly became a Bantam Racer!